 - #5.
 Washington

 - State: Washington D.C.

 Sitting at the center half on our list of the Most Expensive Cities in the US is Washington D.C, housing the White House, home of the sitting president of the United States.
 Renting a house or mortgage in Washington D.C is costly and it’s rated at 2.7 above the national average at approximately $443,000, and the average household income is about $64,267.
-The city is home to numerous Government and private-sector jobs, thanks to numerous federal agencies and lobbying firms as well as robust tourism sector.
-Health-care costs are slightly below the national average and transportation is cheaper, thanks to its affordable varieties of bus and metro system as well as circulator buses which are free.
+The city is home to numerous Government and private-sector jobs, thanks to numerous federal agencies and lobbying firms as well as a robust tourism sector.
+Health-care costs are slightly below the national average and transportation is cheaper, thanks to its affordable varieties of bus and metro system as well as circulator buses that are free.
 The city is home to abundant museums and historical sites which are also free to visit.

 - #6.
 Oakland

 Oakland is not as expensive and a better alternative area to reside than most cities in the bay area, but that doesn’t escape it from been enlisted occupying the sixth spot on our list of Most Expensive Cities in the United States.
 House related expenses such as renting an apartment in Oakland cost double the price of renting in other cities in the U.S, estimated to be at $1,673 per month while median household income in Oakland is only about $5,600 higher than the national median

 - State: California